m-sharmila-3/HR-Analysis-Dashboard/README.md

 # HR-Analysis-Dashboard
-This project focuses on analyzing employee data using Power BI.
-The HR Analytics Dashboard highlights key metrics such as attrition rate, employee count, average age, and job satisfaction.
-It enables organizations to understand workforce trends and improve employee retention strategies.
+Tracks employee attrition and workforce insights and Helps understand employee distribution and retention.